video-db/videodb-workshop/README.md

 VideoDB integrates seamlessly with n8n, a powerful open-source workflow automation platform, enabling you to build sophisticated, event-driven video processing pipelines.

-**Intelligent Meeting Automation Workflow**: Our comprehensive workflow demonstrates how VideoDB transforms meeting recordings into actionable business intelligence.
-This end-to-end automation handles everything from recording to distribution across your business tools.
+**Intelligent Meeting Automation Workflow**:This comprehensive workflow leverages VideoDB to transform meeting recordings into actionable business intelligence, handling everything from recording to distribution across your business tools.
+It works by using an intelligent bot to join and record meetings, then processes the audio to identify speakers and segment the conversation.

+Based on the meeting type (e.g., sales calls, interviews, or strategic planning), VideoDB's context-aware AI generates different insights.
+The workflow then automatically distributes these results, syncing data to Coda, sending formatted notifications to Slack, and even creating deals in HubSpot for sales meetings.

 ```mermaid
 graph TD